commonhaus/foundation/governance/ip-policy.md

 [cc]: ../GOVERNANCE.md#commonhaus-council "Commonhaus Council"
 [IP Policy]: https://ip-policy.website

-1. **Interactions with Upstream Projects:** The Commonhaus and its Projects might collaborate with other open source projects (“Upstream Projects”).
+1. **Interactions with Upstream Projects:** The Commonhaus Foundation and its Projects might collaborate with other open source projects (“Upstream Projects”).
 In such cases, they will:

    - Adhere to all licensing requirements of the Upstream Projects.
    - Aim for compatibility with projects integrated into the Projects.